The Pot Of Gold Found In Wholesale Sodas

 Natural Soda Comes To The Rescue

-Made with ingredients such as cane sugar and natural syrups, these products quickly gained traction among the mainstream as popular soda alternatives to far less healthier commercial brands.
+Made with ingredients such as cane sugar and natural syrups, these products quickly gained traction among the mainstream as popular soda alternatives to far less healthy commercial brands.
 Craft soda companies like Flathead Lake, Dr. Brown and Virgil’s have amassed a strong consumer base of natural soda lovers.

 This shift in soda production is due to consumer s increasing awareness towards green and healthy products.
 Fact is, we’re loving in an organic conscious age.
 From a consumer perspective, soda is not exempt.